Ofsted: Ill-fitting female soldiers uniforms less smart than males

 Ofsted graded ten other training establishments "good" with high-quality training, effective care and welfare arrangements.

-Ms Spielman, congratulated the good training bases but added, "I have reported persistent and serious weaknesses in resources, infrastructure and accommodation for the past six years."
+Ms Spielman congratulated the good training bases but added: "I have reported persistent and serious weaknesses in resources, infrastructure and accommodation for the past six years.

 "As this report demonstrates, such weaknesses affect the quality of training and recruits' and trainees' experiences."